ksinha49/ai-workloads/services/file-assembly/README.md

 ## Environment variable

 `AWS_ACCOUNT_NAME` must be provided so resource names can be scoped to your AWS account.
+The redaction Lambda also honours `REDACTED_PREFIX` to determine the upload location for redacted files.

 ## Deployment